-FHA Mortgage Loan Limit Calculator
+FHA Loan Limit Calculator

 The Federal Housing Administration (FHA) offers the FHA Mortgage Program to help moderate-income individuals or individuals with limited funds purchase homes.
 There are limits to the size of mortgage you can obtain through the FHA program.
 Input your state, county and number of units for the property you are buying to determine the FHA mortgage limit in your area.
 You can also use our FHA Mortgage Qualification Calculator to determine the FHA mortgage you qualify for and review other details about the program